jperkin/www.perkin.org.uk/_posts/2010-11-09-how-to-build-mysql-releases.markdown

 ### Avoid libstdc++ dependancy

-In order to create 'generic' binaries, on GCC platforms we compile using `CXX=gcc`.
+In order to create &ldquo;generic&rdquo; binaries, on GCC platforms we compile using `CXX=gcc`.
 This avoids `libstdc++` being pulled in, and means that the server will run across a larger range of releases as you do not rely on having the exact version of `libstdc++` installed by your system package manager.

 Paste this before running cmake.